tamago-labs/tamarind/README.md

 ## License

-Apache-2.0
+MIT

 ## Credits

-Tamarind is built on the excellent open-source P2P stack from [Holepunch](https://holepunch.com):
+Tamarind is built on the open-source P2P stack from [Holepunch](https://holepunch.com):

 - **[hello-pear-electron](https://github.com/holepunchto/hello-pear-electron)** — the upstream Electron + Pear template that Tamarind is forked from
 - **[pear-runtime][pear-runtime]** — P2P runtime that powers application updates